rajasekaran12345/movie-review-sentiment-analysis/README.md

 4. Run the Streamlit app in the terminal: streamlit run main.py.
 5. Enter a review, choose a model, and click Classify.

+## Important Note
+   if you are deploying the main.py application in community cloud make sure that you library versions are the matches in the below description.
+   -->tensorflow==2.20.0
+   -->keras==3.11.3

 🎨 Example Reviews

 Positive: